Youssef Chahine: Education

 Fascinated by the performing arts from an early age, young Chahine began to create shows at home for his family.
 Chahine began his education at a Frères' school Collège Saint Marc.
 Growing up, he attended Alexandria's elite Victoria College.
 After graduating from Victoria college in 1944, he was determined to go abroad to fulfill his passions.
 His parents refused, and tried to talk him out of it.
 They enrolled him in the college of Engineering at the University of Alexandria, but Chahine refused and later said that he had to "blackmail them, and almost jump out of the window."
-He was later able to get what he wanted, and enrolled in the Pasadena Playhouse in California- where he studied theater and television, but not film.
-Out of the 200 students that attended, only thirteen took the final examination, and only four passed- Chahine ranking first.
+He was later able to get what he wanted, and enrolled in the Pasadena Playhouse in California where he studied theater and television, but not film.
+Out of the 200 students that attended, only thirteen took the final examination, and only four passed, with Chahine ranking first.

 After returning from Pasadena, Chahine didn't work in Egyptian theater or film.
 Instead, he worked in 20th Century Fox's publicity department, where he worked with Gianni Vernuccio and Alvise Orfanelli.
 During this time, a producer turned to Chahine to finish a film after the director had left following a quarrel, but Chahine refused to complete someone else's work.
 On another occasion, Chahine was offered the position of Assistant Director, which he also refused, stating that he was working on Hollywood theaters beforehand and an Assistant Director role was not for him.